saeedishayan76/BatmanMovies/README.md

 # in this project im create a Offline First App , you have to log in to the app once and the next time the data will be catched

-in detaiPage Fragment we shows rate of imdb , Plot , runTime Convert to hour and Minutes and ...
+in detaiPage Fragment we shows rate of imdb , Plot , runTime Convert to hour and Minutes, Genre, Year and ...